WebDevLuke/My-Articles/2017-managing-state-in-css-with-reusable-javascript-functions/copy.md

 ## Handling multiple toggles

-So we have a reusuable function which toggles any class on any element.
+So we have a reusable function which toggles any class on any element.
 These click events can be set up without having to write any additional JavaScript through the use of custom data attributes.
 However there's still ways to make this reusable function even more useful.

 Coming back to our previous example of the login form component, what if when the `c-button` element is clicked, in addition to it toggling `is-loading` on `js-form-area` we also want to toggle `is-disabled` on all the input elements?
 At the moment this isn't possible as our custom attributes only accept a single value each.

-Let's modify our function, so instead of each custom data attribute only accepting a single value, it accepts a comma seperated list of values - with each item value in `data-class` linking with the value of a matching index in `data-class-element` and `data-class-scope`.
+Let's modify our function, so instead of each custom data attribute only accepting a single value, it accepts a comma separated list of values - with each item value in `data-class` linking with the value of a matching index in `data-class-element` and `data-class-scope`.
 Like so:

 ```html
 <button class="c-button" data-class="is-loading, is-disabled" data-class-element="js-form-area, js-input" data-class-scope="false, js-form-area">Submit</button>